-When the system is driven off resonance, its response is typically characterized by transmission and fluorescent spectra [12, 13].
-Although these are important probes of the system, they do not, in this limit, carry information about the entanglement, since they are derived from only the one-excitation amplitudes.
+When the system is driven off resonance, the response of the system is characterized by transmission and fluorescent spectra [8, 9].
+Experimentally these probe spectra are important probes of the system.
+They are intimately related to the eigenvalue structure of the Hamiltonian, but subject to the dynamical evolution of the system.